What to do about hyperpigmentation?

 3. Use a mild SPF with UVA factor 30 and UVB protection on all sunny days and apply regularly when you are outside.
 For example, the SPF30 from Food for Skin .

-Use a mild peel twice a week.
+Use a mild exfoliator twice a week.

 Conclusion what helps against hyperpigmentation